 Leonardus prepared eighty synthetic dyed textiles with this motif for dancers to wear during the planting ceremony (reba).
 Shortly after this Leonardus became very ill and, despite consulting several doctors, was not recovering.
 Eventually he saw a paranormal who told him his sickness was caused by using a motif from Lopijo without permission.
 Keeping this in mind, Leo completed the lawo textile seen here, after which a purification ceremony (kelanino) was performed to purify him and obtain blessings from the ancestor – which restored his health.

-Lawo Kapa is a three-part textile sewn into a tube and worn by a woman in the village of Nggela.
+Lawo kapa is a three-part textile sewn into a tube and worn by a woman in the village of Nggela.
 This textile is considered to be a new creation.
-Kapa refers to a ship and may be called a Lawo Kapa Ria as a large ship or Kapa lo’o as a small ship.
-This type of textile with the small or large ship motif was first created by Nenek (grandmother) Toja 7 to 8 generations ago.
+Kapa refers to a ship and may be called a lawo kapa ria as a large ship or kapa lo’o as a small ship.
+This type of textile with the small or large ship motif was first created by Nenek (grandmother) Toja seven to eight generations ago.